 About the Course

-SEG Honorary Lecturer Series.
+2015 SEG Honorary Lecturer Near Surface.
 The term “curse of dimensionality” refers to increases in the dimensionality of model spaces that result in undesirable increases in data sparsity, such that model parameters are no longer sufficiently constrained by the data.
 Although the term is usually employed in combinatorics, machine learning, and data mining, it is also directly relevant for many problems in exploration geophysics.
 The most obvious applications are 3D tomographic inversions, which typically include very large numbers of unknowns.

 There is a further “curse of dimensionality” and related data sparsity that may impede many geophysical investigations: 3D surveys typically involve the acquisition of data using only a 2D array of sensors distributed across the Earth’s surface.
 As a consequence, procedures for imaging the subsurface are missing data recorded in the third dimension, depth.
 Similar problems affect 2D inversions of (1D) profile data.

 Computational problems that need to be overcome in large-scale tomographic inversions are additional issues associated with the “curse of dimensionality.”
 In particular, the rapidly emerging field of realistic 3D full-waveform inversions of elastic and anisotroic data is hitting the limits of current computer facilities.
 Seemingly ever increasing computing power will undoubtedly be beneficial for such endeavors.
 Nevertheless, suitable model parameterizations that offer appropriate spatial resolution while keeping the inversion problem computationally tractable will continue to be critical elements of any high dimension inversion endeavor.